 Physically Distanced Yoga is available Tuesdays and Thursdays and is open to Lawrentians and community.

 Buddhist Meditation By focusing on your breathing and clearing away unnecessary thoughts, you open yourself to the potential of being more centered, focused, and intentional.
 Tibetan Buddhist meditation can be experienced at Lawrence and is frequently led by a campus professor who's scholarly work directly lends itself to this contemplative worship practice.
-For Fall 2020, student leaders will offer a virtual meditation on Tuesdays and physically distanced in-person meditation in the Sabin Living Room or the grassy area to the east of Sabin House.

 Deep Listening Join the Lawrence deep listening community and learn how to deeply experience the world through the art of listening—through sound, through movement, through memory.